 - Apply for a school place.

-For full details available to childcare providers please see the Practitioners page (internal link).
-Here you will find information on signing up to Tax Free Childcare, Early Help Assessment briefings and much more.
+Find out information on signing up to Tax Free Childcare, Early Help Assessment briefings and much more.

 Information for parents

 More information can be found the Childcare Choices website below:

 Who to contact for help